Jack-Himelright/Location_Ontology/README.md

 Locations.ttl is the Turtle file for the ontology.

-CountryInfoProject.ipynb is Jupyter notebook process used to create the ontology.
+CountryInfoProject.ipynb is the Jupyter notebook process used to create the ontology.